jupyter-notebooks/jupyter-notebooks/README.md

 ## Configuration

-This site is where the Docker file and launch was configured.
+This site is where the Docker file and launch scripts were configured.

 [jupyter lab docker configuration](https://lean-data-science.com/#/configure-jupyterlab)